Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 	<summary>AI Engine-ML and PL Kernel details</summary>

 ### AI Engine-ML and PL Kernel Details
 The design implements the LeNet CNN to perform digital classification on gray scale images.
-The AI Engine-ML kernels have been covered in the [Tutorial Overview](#tutorial-overview) section and more details are provided in the [Software Design Details](#software-design-details) section.
+The [Tutorial Overview](#tutorial-overview) section covers AI Engine-ML kernels and more details are in the [Software Design Details](#software-design-details) section.

 The PL kernels perform the following functions:
 *  Loading input images of LeNet into block RAMs through the AXI interfaces